-- Ensure optimal fit with proposed transit infrastructure; - Introduce greater mixing of uses (horizontal and vertical); - Create an animated and inhabited urban environment; - Preserve natural features of interest; - Minimize road width and reduce number of vehicle lanes and driveways for safety and attractive environment; - Integrate public pedestrian links in the various components of private integrated projects; - Reduce exterior surface area devoted to parking and rearrange and combine parking spaces; - Provide a network of public, semi-public and private spaces;

-• Design safe and user-friendly pedestrian links (generous right-of-way, vegetation, etc.) that can also be used by emergency vehicles.
+- Ensure optimal fit with proposed transit infrastructure; - Introduce greater mixing of uses (horizontal and vertical); - Create an animated and inhabited urban environment; - Preserve natural features of interest; - Minimize road width and reduce number of vehicle lanes and driveways for safety and attractive environment; - Integrate public pedestrian links in the various components of private integrated projects; - Reduce exterior surface area devoted to parking and rearrange and combine parking spaces; - Provide a network of public, semi-public and private spaces; - Design safe and user-friendly pedestrian links (generous right-of-way, vegetation, etc.) that can also be used by emergency vehicles.

-The detailed development plan for the northwest quadrant was designed in accordance with the Planning Program objectives.
-Furthermore, the development criteria stipulated above were defined based on the concepts of identity, user-friendly paths and a high-quality living environment.
+The detailed development plan for the northwest quadrant, while detailed, is an illustration of one of many development scenarios, and could also take other forms.
+It was designed in accordance with the Planning Program objectives.
+The development criteria stipulated above were defined based on the concepts of identity, user-friendly paths and a high-quality living environment.